PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 that environment variable only around one subprocess, restores the prior value in `finally`, reads the per-run JSON, and stores it under the managed entry's optional `pass_metrics`.
-Bulk summary totals combine visited operators, state-backed events, snapshots, and fingerprints.
+Bulk summary totals combine visited operators, actual state builds, snapshots, and fingerprints.
+Metrics schema version 2 assigns a `group_sequence` to every runner call so shared preflight/state work is counted once for multi-spec groups rather than once per event.
 Normal conversions do not allocate the sink or write a metrics file.

 Production constant-input materialization uses